 Neck injuries can range in severity from a sprain to fractured spine.
 Common neck injuries include the following:

-- Sprain or Strain: These injuries are slightly different.
-A sprain occurs when ligaments are torn, whereas a strain refers to a torn muscle or tendon.
+- A neck sprain injury occurs when ligaments are torn, whereas a neck strain refers to a torn muscle or tendon.
 Either of these injuries can result from sudden jolt during physical activity or a car accident.

-- Stiff Muscles and Tendons: If you’ve ever had a crick in your neck, you’ve experienced this neck injury.
+- If you’ve ever had a crick in your neck, you’ve experienced stiff muscles and tendons.
 Stiffness in the muscles and tendons of the neck or back can be caused by awkward movements or by keeping the neck in the same position for a long time.

-- Pinched Nerve: When bone, tendons, or other tissue pushes against a nerve, you’ll experience pain.
+- When bone, tendons, or other tissue pushes against and pinches a nerve, you’ll experience pain.
 Pinched nerves can happen due to muscle sprains or strains, and a few other causes.

 - Vertebrae Dislocation: When one vertebra slips out of alignment and rests on another, it can lead to pinched nerves and other debilitating pain.